Clemapfel/jluna/docs/installation.md

 export JULIA_PATH=/path/to/your/julia/bin/..
 ```

 We can now continue to compiling `jluna` using cmake, being sure to stay in the same bash session where we set `JULIA_PATH`.
 To set `JULIA_PATH` globally, consider consulting [this guide](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables).
-That way we don't have to re-set `JULIA_PATH` anytime we log out.
+This way, it does not have to re-set anytime a bash session ends.

 ### Building `jluna`